richardnair/BEETlab.io/_pages/team.md

 ---
-title: "BEET Lab - Team"
+title: "PSF Group Team"
 layout: gridlay
-excerpt: "BEET Lab: Team members"
+excerpt: "PSF Group: Team members"
 sitemap: false
 permalink: /team/
 ---

 # Group Members

- **We are  looking for new PhD students, Postdocs** Details will be posted shortly.
+ **We will have future openings for PhD students, research assistants, and postdocs ** Details will be posted shortly.
 Come back and check again. **!**